Filling the Glass: The Book

 And that’s what the strategies in this book are all about: taking that half full or half empty glass and filling it—ideally, until your cup runneth over.

-these strategies can help anyone:
+When used properly, these strategies can help anyone:

 Many of the strategies are novel, some even counter-intuitive (Brag about the negatives!?!).
 A few will sound familiar, reflecting things you may already believe to be true, but probably haven’t gotten around to making a part of your life.
 With case studies, examples, brief tips, detailed tactics, and even a few parables, maybe we can find a way to get you started.
 Plato believed that all learning is actually remembering.
 If that’s the case, I think there are a few truths here I can help you remember.